LLNL/conduit/src/docs/sphinx/blueprint_mesh_partition.rst

 ===================
 Partitioning meshes is commonly needed in order to evenly distribute work among many simulation ranks.
-Blueprint provides two ``partition()`` functions that can be used to split or recombined Blueprint meshes in serial or parallel.
+Blueprint provides two ``partition()`` functions that can be used to split or recombine Blueprint meshes in serial or parallel.
+Full M:N repartioning is supported.
 The ``partition()`` functions are in the serial and parallel Blueprint libraries, respectively.

 .. code:: cpp